 Clinical research coordinators (CRCs) are responsible for the organization, coordination and overall integrity of a research project with humans.
 Principal and co-investigators provide the overall direction in a clinical study, but CRCs have significant roles in these clinical study activities:

 - Recruiting, screening and enrolling participants

 - Obtaining participant informed consent

 - Ensuring accuracy of documentation

 - Maintaining databases

-The emerging industry of clinical research has significantly increased the demand for Clinical Research Coordinators.
-Graduates are employed in academic medical centers, industry (drug and device), clinical research organizations and private research organizations in the following roles:
+The emerging industry of clinical research has significantly increased the demand for clinical research coordinators.
+Graduates are employed in academic medical centers, industry (drug and device companies), clinical research organizations and private research organizations in these roles:

-Typical annual starting salary for a full-time Clinical Research Coordinator is $37,000.
-Senior coordinators and those in leadership roles can expect to earn upwards of $68,000.
-Salary is dependent upon location and employer.
+The typical annual starting salary for a full-time clinical research coordinator is $37,000.
+Senior coordinators and those in leadership roles can expect to earn upward of $68,000.
+Salary depends on location and employer.